 Drum Design Bolo Tie

-Drum design in silver and turquoise by Zuni artist Eddy Beyuka
+Drum design in silver and turquoise by Zuni artist Eddie Beyuka

 Morenci Turquoise Bolo Tie